-Another great thing about shopping for materials locally is that there is no waiting around for delivery so if you need something urgantly to finish tying some flies for an upcoming trip, they are your best bet.
+Another great thing about shopping for materials locally is that there is no waiting around for delivery so if you need something urgently to finish tying some flies for an upcoming trip, they are your best bet.

 When in your local tying store, make sure you get all the free customer advice that you can, especially if you’re new to tying.
-The guys in the store will know their stuff and they love chatting fly tying with any customer who needs it.
+The guys in the store will know their stuff and they love chatting fly-tying with any customer who needs it.

-Tips On Buying Materials Economically
+Tips On Buying Discount Fly Tying Materials

 Buy Variety Packs Wherever Possible

 When it comes to fly tying, having a big variety makes tying far more economical.
-It will expand the range of flies you can tie immediately and you’ll be bale to make multiple versions of the same pattern.
+It will expand the range of flies you can tie immediately and you’ll be able to make multiple versions of the same pattern.

-Look for split saddles too, as these will come died in two colors instead of just one and the feathers on these are a must have for tieing dry flies, and they’re expensive too.
+Look for split saddles too, as these will come died in two colors instead of just one and the feathers on these are a must-have for tieing dry flies, and they’re expensive too.
 By buying a split saddle, you’re saving 50%, as you get 2 colors for the price of one saddle.

 Buy Your Basics In Bulk

-95% of the flies you tie will required either UTC 70 or UTC 140 thread, so instead of spending money on different thread deniers, spend it on these two thread deniers but in loads of different colors.
-Once you’ve stocked up on thread, chances are you won’t run out for years.
+95% of the flies you tie will require either UTC 70 or UTC 140 thread, so instead of spending money on different thread deniers, spend it on these two thread deniers but in loads of different colors.
+Once you’ve stocked up on the thread, chances are you won’t run out for years.

 Hooks & Beads

-Whatever you’re fly tying, hooks and beads are essential for every fly, so as mentioned above, you should wait for discounts and buy them in bulk.
+Whatever you’re tying, fly tying hooks and beads are essential for every fly, so as mentioned above, you should wait for discounts and buy them in bulk.
 But, only by hooks in the size you’re fly tying in.
 For example, you’re probably tieing way more size 16 dry flies than size 6, so there is no need to buy size 6 dry hooks.